paper-skyline/ftnt_sdwan/ADVPN_7_2/SD-WAN with ADVPN Hub-Spoke.md

 ### BGP Routing

-*iBGP is used between hub and spokes for SD-WAN*
+*iBGP is used between hub and spokes for SD-WAN within a single region* This method is known as **BGP Routing Per Overlay** which requires the use of BGP addtional-path and ibgp-multipath.
+This is in comparison to the relatively newer method of **BGP Routing on Loopback** which has different configurations and considerations.

 ```ruby
 config router bgp